Mee Sindhutai Sapkal

 Mee Sindhutai Sapkal (trans.
-I Am Sindhutai Sapkal) is an Indian Marathi film.
-The film was directed by Ananth Narayan Mahadevan.
-The film stars Tejaswini Pandit, Jyoti Chandekar, Upendra Limaye, and Neena Kulkarni in leading roles.
+I Am Sindhutai Sapkal) is an Indian Marathi-language biographical film.
+It was directed by Anant Mahadevan.
+The film stars Tejaswini Pandit, Jyoti Chandekar, Upendra Limaye and Neena Kulkarni in leading roles.

 Plot

 The film is a biographical account of Sindhutai Sapkal, a woman who became a social activist after a traumatic life.
 Born in a poor, cattle grazing family in Wardha as Chindi (Ragamuffin), Sindhutai was first married off at the age of 10 to a man who was 20 years elder to her and then abandoned by her husband on charges of infidelity.

-Traveling through the backwaters of Maharashtra, the Braveheart never abandoned hope and courage and ended up in San Jose on a fund-raising mission for her orphanage which still provides shelter to homeless kids.
+Traveling through the backwaters of Maharashtra, Sindhutai never abandoned hope and courage and ended up in San Jose on a fund-raising mission for her orphanage, which still provides shelter to homeless kids.